gagoar/use-herald-action/README.md

 ### Basic example

-This step invokes a Lambda function without regard for the invocation output:
+This step invokes a Lambda function without regard for the action's output:

 ```yaml
 - name: Invoke foobarFunction Lambda